The Diverse Range of Businesses Using SecAlerts

 When SecAlerts launched in 2019, we positioned ourselves mainly for the small and medium business (SMB) market.
 Rather than offer a suite of products for "mucho dinero", we concentrated on one crucial aspect of cybersecurity - vulnerability alerts - that goes a long way to preventing cyber attacks.

-Small businesses top the list of 'most vulnerable to cyber attack', followed by much the bigger industries of healthcare, government, energy and higher education.
+Small businesses top the list of 'most vulnerable to cyber attack', followed by the much bigger industries of healthcare, government, energy and higher education.

 Small businesses find themselves in this position because, among other things, they often lack a cybersecurity strategy and / or cyber protection.
 They are usually too small to have a cybersecurity expert on the payroll, let alone an IT department, and those few that do use cybersecurity software often have quite basic versions that only cover things like virus or spam attacks.